About 5-Element Functional Medicine

-By 2006 I had decided to focus on Women’s Health and with that came my first few fertility referrals.
+And, almost like clockwork, with that decision came my first few fertility referrals.

-Two years after that, in 2008, I gave notice at my 6-figure, super-cush software developer “day job” and made the leap into full-time practice – taking a 60% pay cut in the process.
+So, in 2008, I gave notice at my 6-figure, super-cushy software developer “day job” and made the leap into full-time practice – taking a 60% pay cut in the process.
 But, I was SO ready to make the leap.

 I’m proud and blessed to say that, as of 2020, my pride and joy, The Axelrad Clinic, employs 4 clinicians (including myself) and 4 amazing support staff across 4 physical offices in the Houston area where we typically see 200+ patient visits per week.

-It’s been quite a journey that has now brought me here, writing this letter to you to let you know some of the conclusions I’ve reached thus far after 16+ years in practice.
+It’s been quite a journey that has now brought me here, writing this letter to you to let you know some of the conclusions I’ve reached thus far as I fast approach 20 years in practice.

 It has been a journey with many ups and downs, but along the way I’ve made some interesting discoveries that have completely transformed and massively expanded my practice — in terms of how many patients seek us out on a daily basis, how we are able to capably and compassionately care for all those patients, and the results we get with those patients.

-It is my sincere hope and desire that the ideas embodied in what I’m calling “5 Element Functional Medicine” provide helpful insights for you.
+It is my sincere hope and desire that the ideas embodied in what I’m calling “5 Element Functional Medicine” (or 5EFM for short) provide helpful insights for you.